 Experiment 3: Effect of screen brightness on DCMD response to approaching stimuli

 Maximum and minimum brightness levels were set for two separate experiments.
 Constant parameters included 10cm distance between eye and iPad, 45s ITI, 20 trials per brightness level for 40 trials total, and one pair of S (6cm) and v (-2m/s).
-As shown in Fig. 8, the DCMD activity profiles at maximum and minimum iPad screen brightness are not significantly different, with 90Hz and 95Hz peak frequency, respectively.
+As shown in Fig. 8, the DCMD activity profiles at maximum and minimum iPad screen brightness are not substantially different, with 90Hz and 95Hz peak frequency, respectively.
 This result suggests that light level does not affect how visual stimuli evoke DCMD responses.
-In dim background lighting, the grasshopper’s eyes can still detect the edges of the expanding circles and react to avoid the looming collision-- an advantageous escape behavior in natural settings.
+In dim background lighting, the grasshopper’s eyes can still detect the edges of the expanding circles and react to avoid the looming collision - an advantageous escape behavior in natural settings.